AmaanAhm/nodejs-RestAPI/README.md

 # Project Name

-This project is a [brief description of the project].
+This project is about nodejs Api.

 ## Getting Started